Tom Kubasik, LCPC

 I’m an LCPC — Licensed Clinical Professional Counselor — in Portland, Maine.
 I assist people with a variety of mental, emotional and behavioral challenges, as well as personal growth, relationship, and career issues.
-I have provided direct mental health services since 2003, and opened my private practice in 2007.
-In 2014, I founded GETME to train and supervise other therapists.
+I have worked in mental health since 2003, and opened my private practice in 2007.

 I received my master’s degree in Mental Health Counseling from the University of Southern Maine in 2006.
 My primary mentor there was Reid Stevens, whose humanistic core made a profound impression on me.
 From the beginning, my practice has been strongly rooted in the Person-Centered tradition.